jasand-pereza/Post-Pagination/README.md

 ?>
 ```

 To allow these other fields just remove it from the array.
+You may also add fields that are not listed here.

 #### In the Near Future
 The plan is to get Post Pagination in the Wordpress SVN repo.